5 Smart Writing Strategies for your Website

 Fixing writing mistakes on your website is a must.
 Remember, your online presence is either the very first opportunity you have to impress potential clients, or your first opportunity to reinforce a face-to-face (or other) impression you've already made.
 Don't miss out on either one!

-And if writing's not your thing, or you don't happen to have a great writer on staff, well...that's what freelance business writers are for!
+And if writing's not your thing, or you don't happen to have a great writer on staff, well...that's what professional business writers are for!